 Petén Health provided the finances and technical support for El Programa's Casa de Salud.
 The campus includes classrooms, dormitories, and a kitchen for community health workers who travel long distances to be trained, in addition to a new clinic with medical and dental treatment rooms and an emergency room.
 The clinic opened on February 28, 2020.
 Working together, in an outpouring of support from donors and friends from all over the world, Petén Health achieved this first major milestone to secure health care for impoverished Guatemalans two years ahead of schedule.

 Bringing medicines to the village

 WHO WE ARE

-Kelly Pfeifer, M.D. has been on Petén Health's board since it was founded.
-She recently joined the California Department of Health Care Services (DHCS) as the deputy director of mental health and substance use disorder services.
+Kelly Pfeifer, M.D. has been on Petén Health's board since it was established.
+She currently works in the California State Department of Health Care Services (DHCS) as the deputy director of mental health and substance use disorder services.
 She has long been a supporter of the community health workers in Petén.

 Kathryn Cirksena, Ph.D.
 Since the inception of Petén Health, Kathy has worked on communications like the website and newsletter, and joined the board in October of 2018.
 She retired as a research manager from Kaiser Permanente, following a 20-year career of teaching and research in communication.